dpluong/chip-8/docs/PROJECT DOCUMENT.md

 Note that generally only the next release will have the major features & use cases listed.

 Release 1 (Feb 6, 2019):
-- Emulator
+- Emulator, major features and use cases include:
 - A full CHIP8 emulator, capable of running any application
 - A frontend to allow input of code and keyboard, with a display
 - Users will be able to run any CHIP8 and interact with it using the emulator

 Release 2 (Feb 27, 2019):
 - CHIP8 Tool (Exact Tool Undecided)